Better Lives programme

-As part of the social care future we seek, we all want to live in a place we call home with the people and things we love, doing the things that matter to us.
+As part of the social care future we seek, we all want to live in a place we call home.
+We want to be with the people and things we love, doing the things that matter to us.

-We’re really proud of our reablement team for supporting people to start doing the things they love again and continue living in their own homes.
+We’re really proud of our reablement team.
+They are supporting people to start doing the things they love again and continue living in their own homes.

 For people who don’t know, we work with people who have been unwell or in hospital and need some extra help to keep living independently with confidence.
 The support we offer builds on someone’s strengths and is tailored to meet their personal needs.

-You may have seen one of our practitioners telling Barnsley Spotlight why she is proud to care, and we want to thank our team for everything they do to help people get back to doing the things that matter most to them.
+You may have seen one of our staff telling Barnsley Spotlight why she is proud to care.
+We want to thank our team for everything they do to help people get back to doing the things that matter most to them.

-We’ve been working with a local animation company to help tell the story of our reablement service, how our teams work together and how we can support you.
+We’ve been working with a local animation company to help tell the story of our reablement service.
+We aim to show how our teams work together and how we can support you.

 For these animations, we spoke to our friendly teams to hear how they help people recover and regain their independence.
 We also heard the story of how reablement has helped improve the life of someone in Barnsley, which you can watch below.

 From adaptations at home to helping people get out and about with confidence.
 We’re excited for people to learn more about how reablement can help them and their loved ones.